AyzahGardezi/Digital-Signal-Processing/README.md

 **Digital Signal Processing**

 This repository includes all the tasks performed in my lab for the course Digital Signal Processing.
 Currently labs 6 and 7 are missing, I suspect I solved the tasks on a PC in the lab and forgot to copy them.
-If I find them or happen to have enough motivation to attempt them, I will upload them soon afterward.
+If I find those or happen to have enough motivation to attempt those once, I will upload those soon afterward.

 Content:
 1. The effects of Sampling in Discrete Time Signals